 Heated mirrors (if so equipped)

 Some outside mirrors can be heated to defrost, defog, or de-ice for improved visibility.
-For additional information, see "Heated mirror switch" in the "Instrument and controls" section of this manual.
+For additional information, see "Rear window and outside mirror (if so equipped) defroster switch" in the "Instrument and controls" section of this manual.